Home » Type » Soups » Stews & Chilis » Quinoa Chili Verde

 Ingredient Notes

-This healthy quinoa chili is a one-pot wonder and will be ready in under an hour from start to finish.
+This healthy quinoa chili is a one-pot wonder and will be ready in under an hour.
 A few quick notes about the recipe:

-- Tomatillos: The tomatillos brighten this chili with their citrus notes.
-They naturally have a sticky film on their skin so be sure to wash them well before prepping.
+• Tomatillos: Their citrus notes brighten this chili.
+They naturally have a sticky film on their skin, so be sure to wash them well before prepping.

-- Spices: I’ve added just enough herbs and spices to be noticed and not overpower the recipe.
+• Spices: I’ve added just enough herbs and spices to be noticeable without overpowering the recipe.
 I used a flavorful vegetable broth, so if you’re using water, you may want to up the amounts of spices to taste.

-- Corn: I also added corn which adds color and a nice sweetness.
+• Corn: I also added corn for color and a nice sweetness.
 If fresh isn’t available, frozen or canned will work too.

 This delicious green quinoa chili is going to be a nice departure from the usual chili routine.
 Gather up your ingredients and give it a try!